 From there, you can leisurely float along with hardly any effort moving the paddle as you take in gorgeous views and seek out your chance to spot some local wildlife.

 Weeki Wachee Springs is about an hour and a half drive from Orlando, close to the Gulf of Mexico.
 The kayaking here is great because the water is so crystal clear.
-You can see all sorts of fish and other aquatic life while paddling around.
+You can see fish and other aquatic life while paddling around.

 Many people are frustrated that the run is so short now, but it’s still a gorgeous spot.

 Watch out for motorboats.
-Even though the springs are a no-wake zone, there are spots where it is tough to maneuver around a boat when you are paddling a kayak or SUP.
+Even though the springs are a no-wake zone, there are spots where it is tough to maneuver around a boat while paddling a kayak or SUP.

 There is plenty of wildlife to see while kayaking Weeki Wachee Springs.